ANXIETY & AGITATION

 Home » Solutions / Drug Efficacy Testing / Anxiety and Agitation

-A Key Challenge: Treating Anxiety and Agitation without Compromising Patients' Awareness
+A Key Challenge: Treating Anxiety and Agitation without Compromising Patients' Alertness

-Anxiety disorders affected 301 million people in 2019*, with numbers rising after the Covid-19 crisis.
-Agitation often associated with mental disorders such as Alzheimer’s disease, also poses significant challenges.
-Current medications typically induce sedation, reducing patients’ awareness and quality of life.
-A key challenge is to develop solutions that manage acute anxiety and agitation effectively without compromising cognitive functioning.
+Anxiety disorders affected 301 million people worldwide in 2019*, with numbers rising after the Covid-19 epidemic.
+Agitation is frequently associated with mental disorders such as Alzheimer’s disease, and also poses significant challenges.
+Current medications to treat these two disorders typically induce sedation, reducing patients’ alertness and quality of life.
+A key challenge is to develop solutions that manage acute anxiety and agitation effectively without compromising cognitive function.

-In order to test new molecules, drug developers use preclinical animal models replicating acute anxiety and agitation with Yohimbine, an alpha2 adrenergic antagonist, in behavioral tests like the elevated plus maze, with some positive controls showing effects on the induced behaviors.
+To test new molecules, drug developers use preclinical animal models replicating acute anxiety and agitation by treatment with Yohimbine, an alpha2 adrenergic antagonist.
+Animals then perform behavioral tests, like the elevated plus maze.
+Positive controls treatments show effects on the induced behaviors.
 However, behavioral tests alone are insufficient.
-More objective and accurate biomarkers are needed.
+More accurate objective biomarkers are needed.
 This is where EEG biomarkers come into play!

 *According to the World Health Organization

-Combining the Yohimbine Model with Robust EEG Biomarkers for Objective Results at Preclinical Stage
+Combining the Yohimbine Model with Robust EEG Biomarkers for Objective Preclinical Results

 At SynapCell, we adopted a different approach to identify a robust and objective biomarker as a surrogate for acute anxiety and agitation.
-Measuring this metric through behavior alone is challenging, as patients are often unable to answer questions or express their feelings, which underscores the need for an objective biomarker.
+Measuring this metric based on behavior alone is challenging, as patients are often unable to answer questions or express their feelings, which further underscores the need for an objective biomarker.

 We chose to focus on EEG biomarker and locomotor activity, as they are directly associated with agitation.
-Specifically, the EEG biomarker we target is the Epsilon frequency band (90-140 Hz), which is linked to higher processes and locomotion.
+Specifically, we target the Epsilon frequency band (90-140 Hz) EEG biomarker.
+This biomarker is linked to higher processes and locomotion.

 A Serendipitous Discovery